RTO ID 41038

 - You are required to complete 6 months of study at a recognised education provider before you are able to transfer to another provider.

 - You must maintain adequate Overseas Students Health Cover (OSHC) throughout the term of your student visa.

-OSHC is a compulsory requirement and Charter can help arrange OSHC for international students.
+OSHC is a compulsory requirement, and the Charter can help arrange OSHC for international students.
 The Department of Immigration and Border Protection requires that student visa holders must have Overseas Student Health Cover.

 Remember, you are not only a student; you also live in Australia to work and enjoy your life overseas.
 You should know your rights and know how to handle any difficulties you may meet.
 In Australia, every person has the right to be protected from unfair business practices.
 For students, especially international students, some issues might be extremely challenging, such as renting and bond issues with a landlord, mobile phone and the correct plan, or purchasing goods.

-If you are unsure, you can contact NSW Fair Trading and ask for advice in avoiding unfair business practices.
+If you are unsure, you can contact NSW Fair Trading and ask for advice on avoiding unfair business practices.
 NSW Fair Trading is a state government agency that resolves disputes between consumers and businesses on issues such as shopping, refunds, renting, cars, buying and selling property, home building, product safety, scams and more.
-NSW Fair Trading provides many tips for consumers online, and a free smart app.
-For further information, please refer to http://www.fairtrading.nsw.gov.au/ftw/Youth/International_students.page.
+NSW Fair Trading provides many tips for consumers online and a free smart app.
+For further information, please refer to https://www.fairtrading.nsw.gov.au/help-centre/youth-and-seniors/youth/international-students.

 Many international students get part-time or casual jobs when they’re studying in Australia.
 It is very important to understand your rights at work if you do.
 Before you look for a job, make sure your visa allows you to work in Australia.

 Contact the Department of Immigration and Border Protection on 131881 or visit https://immi.homeaffairs.gov.au/help-support/contact-us/ if you have any questions.